Duties and Responsibilities of an Executor

 Taking Care of the Estates Asset’s

 As well as distributing assets in accordance with the will, you will also need to distribute assets in accordance with the law.
 If one of the beneficiaries has been declared bankrupt you will need to be aware of the bankruptcy order and pay the creditors prior to distributing any assets to that beneficiaries.
-You should always conduct bankruptcy searches prior to distribution and there are many on-line agency’s that can supply them.
-If there is no will you have to be sure that the family tree you have put together is accurate as the appearance of an unknown beneficiary will cause problems later on.
+You should always conduct bankruptcy searches prior to distribution and there are many on-line agencies’ that can supply them.
+If there is no will you have to be sure that the family tree you have put together is accurate, as the appearance of an unknown beneficiary will cause problems later on.
 We would recommend that you take out executor liability insurance to help guard against the financial loss this could cause.

-You can find more information about duties of an executor of a will in the DIY probate section.
+You can find more information about the duties and responsibilities of an Executor in our DIY probate section.